DiriiMQ/CS163_Dictionary/README.md

   - Anh_Anh dataset contains 116989 words, raw file is Anh-Anh.txt (13466KB), the file for using is Anh_Anh.dat.
 We  We save Anh_Viet_Origin.dat for reset the dict when needed

-  - Viet_Anh dataset contains
+  - Viet_Anh dataset contains 54373 words, raw file is Viet_Anh.txt(2144KB), the file for using is 6393KB.
+We save Viet_Anh_Original.dat for reset the dict when needed)

-  - Emoji dataset
+  - Emoji dataset contains 1717 icon, raw file emoji.txt(149KB) , file for using emoji.dat(200KB)
+  - For each type of data set we have files for save history and favourite words.

 4. Data structure and Algorithm

 - We use class Word among all dataset (Anh Viet, Anh Anh, Viet Anh, Emoji)